 Your cat may need to have a tooth extracted or all teeth extracted and you worry how your cat is going to eat with less teeth or no teeth.

-As humans, we think that a cat losing some or all of its teeth will make eating difficult because that is what happens to humans.
+As humans, we think that a cat losing some or all of its teeth will make eating difficult because that is what happens to us.
+There’s no false teeth for cats.
+Well, I haven't seen them, Yet!

 The solution is to give your senior cat, reasonably small chunks of food so that no tearing or ripping is required.

 Surprisingly to us, cats can get along quite well with no teeth as they do not chew or grind food.
-As long as the pieces are small enough, your cat with dental problems will be able to eat quite satisfactorily.
+As long as the pieces are small enough and tender, your cat with dental problems will be able to eat quite satisfactorily.

-Because your senior cat needs moisture too and may not drink as much now, canned wet food is a good choice along with fresh protein when possible.
+Because your senior cat needs moisture and may not drink as much as he did once, canned wet food is a good choice and some fresh protein when possible.

 We have reviewed four canned cat food varieties that fit the following criteria

-In reference to the above points, we are taking care of old cats with no teeth by ensuring that the chunks of food are reasonably small, that they are getting some moisture from the food, the main food source is protein and there is little carbohydrate.
+In reference to the above points, we are specifically focusing on old cats with no teeth by ensuring the chunks of food are reasonably small, that they are getting some moisture from the food, the main food source is protein and there is little carbohydrate.
 Perfect!

 An older cat with sensitive gums and teeth will be able to manage this food, as it consists of thin slices of protein in gravy.